Bel Air Master Suite

 The way Angelenos use a kitchen is its own design constraint.
 The mild climate means the kitchen is rarely the end of the house; it is usually the hinge between an interior and a patio, a pool deck, or a courtyard, and people expect to slide between the two without friction.
 Add the fact that so much entertaining here happens at home, often informally and often outdoors, and the kitchen becomes a staging area as much as a cooking space.
 Our layouts account for that traffic, for the pass-through to the grill, and for the prep room that a real dinner party demands.

-We are based in Roseville, California, and we have built our practice on travelling to the project and learning the home before drawing anything.
+We are based in Rocklin, California, and we have built our practice on travelling to the project and learning the home before drawing anything.
 For Los Angeles clients that means a working understanding of how a Brentwood Mediterranean differs from a Silver Lake hillside modern, and a willingness to design each kitchen from the room out.
-You can reach us directly at +1-916-742-0030 to talk through a project anywhere in the LA basin.
+You can reach us directly at +1-650-855-2231 to talk through a project anywhere in the LA basin.

 Los Angeles rewards restraint and punishes pastiche.
 A 1926 Spanish Colonial in Windsor Square wants warm woods, plaster, and quiet hardware, not a glossy slab kitchen that fights the arched doorways around it.
 A glass-walled house off Mulholland wants the opposite: flat fronts, integrated handles, and cabinetry that recedes so the view does the talking.
 Our job is to read which conversation the house is already having and join it, rather than dropping in a kitchen that could have come from anywhere.